When a Stranger Calls (2006 film)

 When a Stranger Calls is a 2006 American psychological horror film directed by Simon West and written by Jake Wade Wall.
 The film stars Camilla Belle, Brian Geraghty, Katie Cassidy and Clark Gregg.
 Belle plays a babysitter who starts to receive threatening phone calls from an unidentified stranger, played by both Tommy Flanagan and Lance Henriksen.
 It is a remake of Fred Walton's 1979 film of the same name, which became a cult classic for its opening 23 minutes, which this remake extends to a feature-length film.

-The film was theatrically released on February 3, 2006, and was critically panned, but was a success financially, grossing $67.1 million against a $15 million budget.
+The film was theatrically released on February 3, 2006.
+It was panned by critics but was a financial success, grossing $67.1 million against a $15 million budget.